tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 ### Buyer requests

 * `requests.reopenRequest`: the buyer requests to reopen the confirmed order line.
-The buyer has requested a different delivery schedule, prices and charge lines compared to the confirmed order line.
+The buyer has requested a different delivery schedule, prices and/or charge lines compared to the confirmed order line.
 * `deliverySchedule`: requested alternative delivery schedule
 * `prices`: requested alternative prices
 * `chargeLines`: requested alternative charge lines